Ardhavatrao

-Ardhavatrao, also known as Mr. Crazy, is an Indian puppet character created in 1916 by Yeshwant Keshav Padhye.
+Ardhavatrao, also known as Mr. Crazy, is a puppet created in 1916 by Indian ventriloquist Yeshwant Keshav Padhye.
 Known for its comedic style, the character has been featured in performances for over a century.
 Ardhavatrao gained popularity through appearances on television, stage shows, and films, including appearances on India's national channel Doordarshan since 1972.
 The character has been performed in over 9,800 shows by the Padhye family, as well as on channels in over 25 countries, including Singapore, the US, and Hong Kong.

 Development

 Ardhavatrao was created by Yeshwant Keshav Padhye, a ventriloquist, in mid-1916.
 Inspired by a British ventriloquist's performance in India, Padhye attempted to incorporate ventriloquism into his magic shows.
 He initially conceptualized the character on paper, naming him "Ardhavatrao", which means "half-mad" in Marathi, to reflect his comedic personality.
 Since there was a shortage of ventriloquial dummies in India at the time, he began performing wearing masks.
 Later, he imported a puppet from the Davenport Company in England, changing it to Indian attire and hairstyle to establish its distinctive appearance.
-For English-speaking audiences, the puppet was referred to as “Mr. Crazy.”
+For English-speaking audiences, the puppet was referred to as "Mr. Crazy."

 Following Yeshwant Padhye's death in 1967, After Yashwant Padhye's death in 1967, his son Ramdas Padhye continued to work with the character, Over the years, the visual design of the Ardhavatrao largely consistent, with only minor changes in costumes and makeup.